rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Users continue to use their old email passwords.
 When users manually change their password, Directory Sync synchronizes it with their mailbox.
 Be sure to assign user objects to email security groups before you change passwords.
-Otherwise, Directory Sync will not set the new passwords.
+Otherwise, Directory Sync does not set the new passwords.

 When you create new mailboxes, those users must change their passwords before they can access their email.

-If you manage your Active Directory with multiple domain controllers, the Directory Sync Password Handler must be installed on all secondary domain controllers.
-It is used to synchronize password changes on secondary domain controllers to the primary domain controller and then synchronize those changes to Rackspace Hosted Mail.
+If you manage your Active Directory with multiple domain controllers, your must install the Directory Sync Password Handler on all secondary domain controllers.
+This handler is used to synchronize password changes on secondary domain controllers to the primary domain controller and then synchronize those changes to Rackspace Hosted Mail.